eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 ### ENR structure

-The Ethereum Node Record (ENR) for a bundler client MUST contain the following entries (exclusive of the sequence number and signature, which MUST be present in an ENR):
+The bundlers will use the same type of Ethereum Node Record (ENR) that Ethereum consensus clients use.
+Essentially, they MUST contain the following entries
+(exclusive of the sequence number and signature, which MUST be present in an ENR):

 -  The compressed secp256k1 publickey, 33 bytes (`secp256k1` field).